richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 * All use of the skill when one of your specialisations applies is rolled as normal.
 * For any use of the skill when you don't have the appropriate specialisation, you take a -2 penalty on rolls.

+{{% alert title="Example" color="info" %}}*During chargen, Project: Rewind takes her Shooting skill to d10.
+Her agility is d8, so this costs five skill points.
+Shooting has four specialisations: projectiles, handguns, long guns, and heavy weapons.
+She chooses handguns for her free specialisation, then spends a sixth skill point to lean a second specialisation - long guns.
+When firing pistols or assault rifles, she'll roll d10.
+But if she picks up a grenade launcher, she'll only roll (d10 - 2).*{{% /alert %}}

 Specialisations are also available for Common Knowledge.
 As for other specialisations, they cost 1 skill point per specialisation you take.
 Unlike other specialisations, they don't change the roll, but they provide considerably more information on a Success or a Raise than if you didn't have the specialisation.
 The narrower the specialisation, the more information you'll get on a Success.
 You can purchase as many of these as you want.

 If a skill doesn't specifically mention specialisations below, then it doesn't  have any.
 You can ignore the "add specialisation" button in savaged.us.